Skip to content

 1932 | United States | 78 min | More...

-When Calhern balks at the refusal to play ball, the warden lays into him, saying Tommy will get no special treatment.
-“People on the outside are supposed to be created free and equal but they aren’t,” he says. ”In here, they are.”
+When Calhern balks at the refusal to play ball, the warden lays into him, saying Tracy will get no special treatment.
+“People on the outside are supposed to be created free and equal but they aren’t,” he says.
+“In here, they are.”
 Suspect logic aside, the dialog crackles.

 But it’s Tracy who makes the movie.
 It’s easy to imagine George Raft or even Humphrey Bogart in the role, and the film floundering because of it.
 Tracy convinces as a brash but intelligent thug.
 He inhabits the role in a way his contemporaries hadn’t yet mastered.
-Later in the film, he’s on death row and when a fellow inmate starts his march to the chair, Tracy tells him, “Give my regards to Mike… and lookout you don’t catch cold.”
+Later in the film, he’s on death row and when a fellow inmate starts his march to the chair, Tracy tells him, “Give my regards to Mike… and look out you don’t catch cold.”
 It’s another hard-boiled line a lesser performer would have growled or emoted, but Tracy’s delivery conveys an unexpected pathos.

 Viewing History

-Watched on
+• Watched on

-Tue May 09, 2023 via Watch TCM
+Tue, May 9, 2023 via Watch TCM